dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ::: moniker range=">=net-maui-9.0"

+Embedding can be performed in an app context or a window context, but for maximum .NET MAUI compatibility it should be performed in a window context.

 ### App context

 Native embedding can be performed in an app context, where the native app has no knowledge of a parent window.
 With this approach, native embedding initialization requires you to: